-There are lots of unnecessary local meta files that are pushed to our repository.
-Here is the solution I got, which is not perfect, but it works:
+There are lots of unnecessary local meta files that get pushed to our repository.
+The solution I've found is not perfect, but it works:

-Then commit the actual changes and run the following command:
+Then, commit the actual changes and run the following commands:

-Thirdly, Unity has a tool called UnityYAMLMerge for merging scene and prefab files.
-Enable this by creating a .gitconfig file with following:
+Third, Unity has a tool called UnityYAMLMerge for merging scene and prefab files.
+Enable this by creating a

-Next time a teammate clone the project, he would probably just see an empty scene.
-But don’t panic, open the saved main.scene (hopefully you saved the scene and committed it), then the rest should work as expected.
-I wish Unity could have source control build in by default like other IDE environment.
+main.scene (assuming you have saved the scene and committed it), and everything else should work as expected.
+I wish Unity had built-in source control like other IDE environments.
 Happy coding!